About The Museum

 Museum Founder and Owner

-Originally opened in 2005 by founder and owner, Will Spencer, the Winston Cup Museum tells the story of stock car racing during the legendary Winston Cup Series era of NASCAR.
+Originally opened in 2005 by founder and owner, Will Spencer, The Winston Cup Museum tells the story of stock car racing during the legendary Winston Cup Series era of NASCAR.
 Will began working on The Winston Cup Museum shortly after the Winston sponsorship ended in 2003.
 The idea to create a museum came after talking with longtime car owner, Richard Childress.
 With several original racecars just sitting in storage, Childress suggested to Will that they should be put on display for fans to enjoy.

-The building was purchased from the City of Winston-Salem in October of 2004.
+The museum’s building was purchased from the City of Winston-Salem in October of 2004.
 Construction began the next month and was completed in late April 2005.
 The City of Winston-Salem contributed new sidewalks and landscaping to the project and the museum opened to the public in May 2005.

 Located in downtown Winston-Salem, NC, the museum is just a few blocks away from 6th Street and the Trade Street Arts District.
-Winston-Salem has a rich racing history and is the home of Bowman Gray Stadium, the longest continuously operated NASCAR sanctioned track in the country.
+Winston-Salem has a rich racing history and is the home of Bowman Gray Stadium, the longest continuously operated NASCAR-sanctioned track in the country.
 In fact, at one time, Winston-Salem had a couple of other tracks in addition to Bowman Gray Stadium: Peacehaven Speedway and Dixie Classic Fairgrounds Track.

 The Winston Cup Museum is the only place where you can experience the fabulous Winston Cup Series era of NASCAR.
 As you walk through, you will see exhibits and photos that capture the 33 years that R.J.
 Reynolds Tobacco Company sponsored NASCAR’s premier series.
-Cars driven by Dale Earnhardt, Sr., Alan Kulwicki and Wendell Scott are on display and you can relive Michael Waltrip’s victory in The Winston in 1996 and Dale Earnhardt, Jr.’s thrilling Winston No Bull 5 win at Talladega Superspeedway.
+Cars driven by Dale Earnhardt, Sr., Jimmy Spencer, and Wendell Scott are on display and you can relive Michael Waltrip’s victory in The Winston in 1996 and Dale Earnhardt, Jr.’s thrilling Winston No Bull 5 win at Talladega Superspeedway.